jspyeatt/spring-tutorial/README.md

 the same annotations as AspectJ 5.
 The AOP runtime is pure Spring AOP with no dependency on AspectJ compiler or weaver.
 To enable aspectj (xml-based <aop:aspectj-autoproxy/>), annotation based (@EnableAspectJAutoProxy).

+## Spring Executors

+### SimpleAsyncTaskExecutor

+Spawns as many threads as needed like Executors.cachedThreadExecutor();

+### SyncTaskExecutor

+Executes in the main thread.

+### TaskExecutorAdapter

+Provides an adapter and internally you get to pick the Executors implementation you want.

 ## Misc

 Needed the `implementation ("javax.annotation:javax.annotation-api:1.3.2")` for FileMaker PostConstruct and PreDestroy